-Ecuador is an amazing country with an array of sights but two regions stand out as worldwide wonders: the Amazon and the Galapagos Islands.
-We’ll visit both regions on this tour of Ecuador, exploring the natural environment via foot, kayak, and snorkel gear, with a couple of nights near Ecuador’s capital city of Quito (pronounced KEE-toh).
+Ecuador is an amazing country with an array of sights but two of its regions stand out as worldwide wonders: the Amazon rainforest and the Galapagos Islands.
+We’ll visit both on this tour, exploring the natural environment via foot, kayak, and snorkel gear, with a couple of nights near Ecuador’s capital city of Quito (pronounced KEE-toh).

 Your final payment for the trip and internal airfare is due 90 days from the start of the trip, and at this point becomes non-refundable or transferable to another trip.
 Please strongly consider travel insurance!

 Private Tour Info

 Want to make this trip even more memorable?
 Grab your friends and pick a date.Start planning your private tour